sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

     "context"
     "fmt"
     "os"
-    openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+    sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
     sourceId := "2c9180835d191a86015d28455b4a2329" // string | The Source ID.
-    usageType := openapiclient.UsageType("CREATE") // UsageType | The type of provisioning policy usage.
+    usageType := sailpoint.UsageType("CREATE") // UsageType | The type of provisioning policy usage.
 In IdentityNow, a source can support various provisioning operations.
 For example, when a joiner is added to a source, this may trigger both CREATE and UPDATE provisioning operations.
 Each usage type is considered a provisioning policy.
 A source can have any number of these provisioning policies defined.
 These are the common usage types:  CREATE - This usage type relates to 'Create Account Profile', the provisioning template for the account to be created.
 For example, this would be used for a joiner on a source.
 UPDATE - This usage type relates to 'Update Account Profile', the provisioning template for the 'Update' connector operations.
 For example, this would be used for an attribute sync on a source.
 ENABLE - This usage type relates to 'Enable Account Profile', the provisioning template for the account to be enabled.
 For example, this could be used for a joiner on a source once the joiner's account is created.
 DISABLE - This usage type relates to 'Disable Account Profile', the provisioning template for the account to be disabled.
 For example, this could be used when a leaver is removed temporarily from a source.
 You can use these four usage types for all your provisioning policy needs.

-    configuration := openapiclient.NewConfiguration()
+    configuration := sailpoint.NewDefaultConfiguration()
-    apiClient := openapiclient.NewAPIClient(configuration)
+    apiClient := sailpoint.NewAPIClient(configuration)
-    resp, r, err := apiClient.SourcesAPI.GetProvisioningPolicy(context.Background(), sourceId, usageType).Execute()
+    resp, r, err := apiClient.V3.SourcesAPI.GetProvisioningPolicy(context.Background(), sourceId, usageType).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `SourcesAPI.GetProvisioningPolicy``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)